 Best for Durability: TecTecTec VPRODLX Golf Rangefinder

 This tough-as-nails rangefinder is moderately priced and made to last.
 With a 6x zoom, PinSensor technology, continuous scan mode and a range from five to 600 yards, you know this gadget will do its job regardless of the weather.
 It’s also waterproof and comes in a shock-resistant case, so you never have to worry about damage if there’s inclement weather or if it gets tossed around in your golf bag.
-It’s also a favorite of Amazon reviewers, who say it’s easy to use and holds up against much more expensive brands.
-The VPRODLX rangefinder is also tournament legal.
+What's more, the VPRODLX rangefinder is tournament legal.

 Best for Gifting: Precision Pro Golf NX7